CybersecurityResearch-ops/CPTS-Journey/Reports.md

 User www-data may run the following commands on gettingstarted:
     (ALL : ALL) NOPASSWD: /usr/bin/php

-We can run php sudo commands without password.
+This indicates we can run PHP commands as root.

 Privilege escalation via GTFObins: